DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-training-session-1/autumn-training-session-1.md

 You could:
 - introduce the ‘graduated approach’ to supporting pupils with SEND as recommended by the code of practice
 - explore working with the SENCO, the DSL, parents, carers and the pupil to build a holistic picture of pupils with SEND, including identifying their prior knowledge and any potential barriers to learning
-- Discuss needs versus diagnosis to emphasise that understanding a pupils’ learning needs is usually more important than a diagnosis when planning support in the classroom
+- discuss needs versus diagnosis to emphasise that understanding a pupils’ learning needs is usually more important than a diagnosis when planning support in the classroom

 ### Graduated approach - plan, do and review (30 minutes)